ISISNeutronMuon/SScanSS-2/README.md

 Instrument Editor
 -----------------
-The instrument editor is a developer tool for creating or modifying instrument description files for SScanSS-2.
+The instrument editor is a developer tool for creating or modifying instrument description files for SScanSS 2.
 The executable can be built using *build_executable.py* with the '--build-editor' option.

         python build_executable.py --build-editor